Aneal07/Aneal07/README.md

 **🔍 What I'm Good At** I'm good at making websites look awesome and work smoothly behind the scenes.

-**📚 Current Pursuit**: In addition to my hands-on projects, I'm also enrolled in a Level 3 course for the NCFE Certificate in Coding Practice. to enhance my knowledge and skills!
+**📚 Current Pursuit**: In addition to my hands-on projects, I'm also enrolled in a Level 3 course for the NCFE Certificate in Coding Practice to enhance my knowledge and skills!

 **🌟 Fun Fact:** People might call me 'lazy,' but I'm efficient and get things done with style.